isc-projects/kea/doc/guide/dhcp4-srv.rst

    }

 Required evaluation can be used to express complex dependencies like subnet membership.
-It can also be used to reverse the precedence; if you set an option-data in a subnet, it takes precedence over an option-data in a class.
-When you move the option-data to a required class and require it in the subnet, a class evaluated earlier may take precedence.
+It can also be used to reverse the precedence; if an option-data is set in a subnet, it takes precedence over an option-data in a class.
+If the option-data is moved to a required class and required in the subnet, a class evaluated earlier may take precedence.

 Required evaluation is also available at the shared-network and pool levels.